Combined Degree (BSMS) Ohio State U. undergrads accelerate your advanced degree!

 Application, Admission, and Enrollment

 Students need to gain admission into the Combined Degree Program (BS/MS) prior to enrollment in combined courses.
 Courses taken prior to admission cannot be used for combined credit.

 The first step is to discuss combined course choices with an undergraduate advisor to ensure all requirements are being met for the BS program.
 Next, apply to the graduate program from which you want a MS degree.
 Follow the regular graduate admission process.
 Go to the ECE Application Process page to begin the ECE MS admission application.
 Indicate on the application your desire to enter the Combined Degree Program (BS/MS).

 Once all items have been received for the graduate application including letters of recommendation, submit the online Combined Degree Program (BS/MS) form to the Graduate School online no later than 2 months before the first day of class in the admission semester.
 Students enter the combined courses on the form.

-The form needs approval from the appropriate Undergraduate Advisor, MS Graduate Program Coordinator, and the College of Engineering undergraduate Graduation Coordinator.
-An email notification of the pending form is sent to each after submission.
-The Graduate School completes the Combined Degree Program (BS/MS) approval and the admission.
+The form needs approval from the appropriate Undergraduate Advisor, MS Graduate Program Coordinator, and the College of Engineering, Undergraduate Student Services Office The Graduate School completes the Combined Degree Program (BS/MS) approval and the admission.
 The student needs to accept on Buckeye Link.